 While we are very proud of supporting the Living Wage, we do not want this to stop anyone applying for funding.
-If, for any reason, paying this level will not be possible for your londoncf.org.uk 8.

-organisation, please call and discuss the situation with us before making an application.
+If, for any reason, paying this level will not be possible for your organisation, please call and discuss the situation with us before making an application.